Open Now — 24/7 Plumbing

 Activating with Vinegar

 Next, it’s time to introduce vinegar to the equation.
 Equal parts of vinegar poured directly on top of the baking soda will trigger a fizzy reaction.
-As the vinegar makes contact with the baking soda, you’ll hear bubbling and sizzling sounds—a clear indicator that the natural chemical reaction is hard at work, dissolving the hair and gunk, causing the blockage.
+As the vinegar contacts the baking soda, you’ll hear bubbling and sizzling sounds—a clear indicator that the natural chemical reaction is hard at work, dissolving the hair and gunk, causing the blockage.

 Letting the Mixture Work